Affiliate links on Android Authority may earn us a commission. Learn more.

-As fun and useful as it can be, Facebook can also be a bit of a minefield in terms of security, from having your account cloned to online harassment and more.
+While Facebook can be both fun and useful, it also has its security challenges, ranging from the risk of having your account cloned to experiencing online harassment and more.
 In particular, not everyone friends or follows you for good reasons.
-People seeking to rob your house, investigate your movements, or disqualify you for a job might sneak their way onto your friends list, or follow your page.
+People seeking to rob your house, investigate your movements, or disqualify you for a job might sneak their way onto your friends list or follow your page.
 Keeping track of your lists is a critical part of online safety, since someone who can see your posts can glean so much personal information about you.
 Fortunately, it isn’t hard to find this information, and we can show you how to see who follows you on Facebook.

-To see who is following you on Facebook using the website, log into Facebook and click on your profile link.
-Then click on Friends.
+To see who is following you on Facebook using the website, log into Facebook and go to your profile.
+Then, click on Friends.
 Next to your lists of friends from high school or from your hometown, you will see a link for Followers.
 Click on this link to see everyone who is following you on Facebook.

 JUMP TO KEY SECTIONS

-On the Friends tab, there will be another row of links for you to filter your friends into groups depending on where you know them from.
-Click on Followers link.
+- On the Friends tab, there will be another row of links for you to filter your friends into groups depending on where you know them from.
+Click on Followers.

-With your app open, tap in the upper right on your profile icon.
+- With your Facebook app open, tap in the upper right on your profile icon.